MatthewJWhittle/sybg-hsm-app/dashboard/text/disclaimer.md

 > 📘
 > **Please note:**
-> These maps are based upon model predictions and do not provide a reliable means of confirming either presenece or absence.
-They are useful for impact assessment and conservation planning but are not a replacement for bat sureys to inform development.
+> These maps are based upon model predictions and do not provide a reliable means of confirming either presence or absence.
+They are useful for impact assessment and conservation planning but are not a replacement for bat surveys to inform development.
 Please read the information below for more detail.

 **Records Search** 🔍